porsager/postgres/README.md

 ### `postgres([url], [options])`

 You can use either a `postgres://` url connection string or the options to define your database connection properties.
 Options in the object will override any present in the url.
+Options will fall back to the same environment variables as psql.

 ```js
 const sql = postgres('postgres://username:password@host:port/database', {